thrilldavis/chrome_browser_assistant/README.md

 - **Summarize web pages** - Extract and summarize the main content from any webpage using intelligent content parsing (powered by Readability.js)
 - **Chat about pages** - Have multi-turn conversations with AI about the current page's content
+- **Execute actions** - Perform actions on web pages with natural language commands (reply to emails, compose messages, and more)
 - **General chat** - Use it as a general AI assistant even without page context
 - **Switch models on the fly** - Change between different AI models without losing your conversation history